nurmatron/gameOfLIfe/README.md

 3) run main method

-To run tests one could right click the folder test.jav a  and run all tests. ( atleast in intelij)
+To run tests one could right-click the folder test.jav a  and run all tests. ( atleast in intelij)